-November 14, 2023
+November 13, 2024

-The Honorable Kilolo Kijakazi Acting Commissioner of Social Security
+The Honorable Martin O'Malley Commissioner of Social Security

-The Office of the Inspector General contracted with the independent certified public accounting firm Ernst & Young LLP to audit: (1) the Social Security Administration's (SSA) consolidated financial statements as of September 30, 2023 and the related notes to the consolidated financial statements; (2) the sustainability financial statements, including the statements of social insurance as of January 1, 2023 and the related notes to the sustainability financial statements; and (3) the statements of changes in social insurance amounts for the periods January 1, 2022 to January 1, 2023.
-The OIG also contracted with Ernst & Young to provide an opinion on internal control over financial reporting and report on compliance with laws, regulations, contracts, grant agreements, and other matters and to report on whether SSA's financial management systems did not comply substantially with the requirements of the Federal Financial Management Improvement Act of 1996 (FFMIA).
-The contract requires that the audit be conducted in accordance with auditing standards generally accepted in the United States; Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 24-01, Audit Requirements for Federal Financial Statements.
+The Office of the Inspector General contracted with the independent certified public accounting firm Ernst & Young LLP to audit (1) the Social Security Administration's (SSA) financial statements as of September 30, 2024 and 2023 and the related notes to the financial statements; (2) the sustainability financial statements, including the statements of social insurance as of January 1, 2024 and 2023 and the related notes to the sustainability financial statements; and (3) the statements of changes in social insurance amounts for the periods January 1, 2023 to January 1, 2024 and January 1, 2022 to January 1, 2023.
+We also contracted with Ernst & Young to provide an opinion on internal control over financial reporting and report on compliance and other matters.
+The contract requires that the audit be conducted in accordance with auditing standards generally accepted in the United States; Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 24-02, Audit Requirements for Federal Financial Statements.
 Those Standards and Bulletin require that Ernst & Young plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement and whether effective internal control over financial reporting was maintained in all material respects.

-This letter transmits Ernst & Young's Independent Auditor's Report.
+This letter transmits Ernst & Young's Report of Independent Auditors.
 Ernst & Young found the following.

-• The consolidated and sustainability financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States.
+- The financial statements and sustainability financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America. - SSA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2024, based on criteria established under the Federal Managers' Financial

-- SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2023, based on criteria established under the Federal Managers' Financial Integrity Act (FMFIA), OMB Circular No. A-123 Management's Responsibility for Enterprise Risk Management and Internal Control, and in Standards for Internal Control in the Federal Government (Green Book), issued by the Comptroller General of the United States.
-However, Ernst & Young identified two significant deficiencies in internal control over financial reporting related to: (1) Internal Controls over Certain Financial Information Systems and, (2) Internal Control over Accounts Receivable with the Public (Benefit Overpayments). - No instances in which SSA's financial management system did not comply substantially with the requirements of FFMIA. - No reportable instances of noncompliance with provisions of applicable laws, regulations, contracts, grant agreements, and other matters tested.
+Integrity Act (FMFIA); OMB Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control; and in Standards for Internal Control in the Federal Government (Green Book), issued by the Comptroller General of the United States.
+However, Ernst & Young identified two significant deficiencies in internal control over financial reporting related to (1) Internal Controls over Certain Financial Information Systems and (2) Internal Control over Accounts Receivable with the Public (Benefit Overpayments).

+- No instances in which SSA's financial management system did not comply substantially with Federal Financial Management Improvement Act (FFMIA) requirements. - No reportable instances of noncompliance with provisions of applicable laws, regulations, contracts, and grant agreements tested.